 Solar is good for our communities because:

-- Over time, clean energy resources like solar and wind cost less to operate and maintain — and those savings will be passed back to customers
+- Over time, clean energy resources like solar and wind cost less to operate and maintain.
+In fact, the cost to install solar is at an all-time low.
+Those savings will be passed back to customers.

 Solar is good for our economy because:

-- Revenue sharing from new solar sites provides annual income to local communities
+- Revenue sharing from new solar sites provides annual income to communities

-- Solar site land leases provide steady income to farmers and landowners
+- Solar site land leases provide steady income to landowners

 Watch this video to learn more about the economic benefits of solar energy.